Upgrading a DSS instance¶

 If graphics exports have been enabled, you must replay the same installation procedure

 If you used standalone libraries for Hadoop and/or Spark, you need to rerun the corresponding install procedure.

-For most major upgrades, you’ll need to rebuild the code environments that you already have.
+For some major upgrades, you may need to rebuild the code environments that you already have.
 The reason is that core dependencies may have been updated, and DSS may not be compatible with the old core dependencies anymore.

 For more details, please check the release notes of your version

-For some major upgrades, you’ll need to retrain some of the machine learning models.
+For some major upgrades, you may need to retrain some of the machine learning models.